grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 - **read(block = True)**:  reads the first message from the messages queue.
 If there is no messages to read and the `block` argument follows the standard (`True`), the method will block the behaviour until a message arrives.
 If the `block` argument is set to `False`, the method will try to read a message only once, and, then, can return an `ACLMessage` object or `None` object.
 	- _Arguments:_
-		- `block`: set the mode of the method to wait a message arrives (blocking) or not (non blocking).
+		- `block`: `bool` argument that set the mode of the method to wait a message arrives (blocking) or not (non blocking).
 	- _Returns:_
-		- `ACLMessage`: if `block` argument is set to`False` and there is at least one message in the messages queue.
+		- `ACLMessage`: if `block` argument is set to`False` and there is at least one message in the message queue.
+If `block` is `True`, this method always returns an `ACLMessage` object.
 		- `None`: if `block` argument is set to`False` and there are no messages in the messages queue.

-- **read_timeout(timeout)**: tries to read the first message from the messages queue.
-If there is no messages to read, the behaviour is blocked and will wait by the time passed to this method.
-When a timeout occurs, this method tries to read the messages queue again and can return an `ACLMessage` object, if there is at least one message in the messages queue, or `None` object, if there is no messages in the messages queue.
+- **read_timeout(timeout)**: tries to read the first message from the message queue.
+If there is no messages to read, the behaviour is blocked and will wait by `timeout` seconds.
+When a timeout occurs, this method tries to read the messages queue again and can return an `ACLMessage` object, if there is at least one message in the messages queue, or `None` object, if the message queue remains empty.
 	- _Arguments:_
-		- `timeout`: a float parameter that indicates the time that the behaviour will wait in the cases where the messages queue is empty.
+		- `timeout`: a `float` parameter that indicates the time that the behaviour will wait in the cases where the messages queue is empty.
 	- _Returns:_
 		- `ACLMessage`: if there is at least one message in the messages queue.
 		- `None`: if there are no messages in the messages queue.